AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

 ## U-Net

-We analyzed the loss value and accuracy on both training and validation set:
+We analyze the loss value and accuracy on both training and validation set:

 ![unet loss](unet_loss.png)